 Scam Brokers You Should Avoid

-● FP Europe - a swindler falsely claiming to be operated by a legitimate firm, and warned by the CONSOB;
+● METABITEXCHANGE - a swindler fooling investors by claiming to be multi-regulated, warned by the FCA;

 Other Asked Brokers

-In addition to the aforementioned scam brokers, we've received inquiries about these brokers, including ThinkMarkets, Tixee, and VCG Markets.
+In addition to the aforementioned scam brokers, we've received inquiries about these brokers, including Maxis Investments, Blue Ocean, and Decode Global.
 Although these brokers are providing financial services or products within regulatory frameworks, they just have a relatively lower risk than those unlicensed ones.
 To safeguard your interests at best, it is critical to bear in mind that licenses and oversight cannot completely eliminate investment risks and the possibility of violations.